kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 ### The libc

 In the early stage of development, the Kubewarden team decided to use the [`musl libc`](https://musl.libc.org/) library.
-This allowed us to avoid potential difficulties with `glibc` down the road (i.e. Cross-compilation time or making a full static binary).
+This allowed us to avoid potential difficulties with `glibc` down the road (i.e., Cross-compilation time or making a full static binary).

 The team also thinks that producing a final static binary for all platforms is in our users own interests; specially for a CLI tool like `kwctl`, which interacts directly with our users' environment.